terapoide/teraDuraMacroChangelog/README.md

 > * its currently working non stop :)
 > * still have to do the HP verifications from Todo2
 ## 06/11/2024
-> * made the formula for where in the bar is each spot from the slider
+> * made the formula to the slider
 > * finished todo2
 > * made the hp verifications every 2/3 hits
 > * still have to do some tests